syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ---
 layout: post
-title: Overview in Blazor Diagram Component | Syncfusion
+title: About Blazor Diagram Component | Syncfusion
-description: Learn about Overview in Blazor Diagram component of Syncfusion, and more details.
+description: Learn here all about introduction of Syncfusion Blazor Diagram Component, its features, and more.
 platform: Blazor
 control: Diagram
 documentation: ug